 - if she is pregnant because of rape

-- she is of the personal opinion that her economic or social situation is sufficient reason for the termination of pregnancy.
+- she is of the personal opinion that her economic or social situation is a sufficient reason for pregnancy termination.

 20+ weeks of pregnancy:

-If she is more than 20 weeks pregnant, she can get the abortion only if her or the fetus’ life is in danger or there are likely to be serious birth defects.
+If she is more than 20 weeks pregnant, she can get the abortion only if she or the fetus’ life is in danger or likely to be serious congenital disabilities.

 Note: In general, only medical doctors may perform abortions.
 Nurses who have received special training may also perform abortions up to the 12th week of pregnancy.
-A medicine-induced abortion can be performed by any medical doctor at his premises up to 7 weeks from the first day of the last menstrual period.
-The usual method is a dose of an antiprogestin, followed by a dose of a prostaglandin analogue two days later.
+A medicine-induced abortion can be done by any medical doctor at his premises up to 7 weeks from the first day of the last menstrual period.
+The usual method is a dose of an antiprogestin, followed by a prostaglandin analogue dose two days later.

-Health workers are under no obligation to perform or take active part in an abortion if they do not wish to, however they are obligated by law to assist if it is required to save the life of the patient, even if the emergency is related to an abortion.
+NOTE: Health workers are under no obligation to perform or take an active part in abortion on request if they do not wish to.
+They are obligated to refer you to someone or someplace that will assist you.
+They are also bound by law to help if it is required to save the patient’s life, even if the emergency is related to an abortion.